Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford.md

 \end{bmatrix}
 $$

-In the above case, you cannot get accurate distance, I mean you don't know what pair of points it is in **x** array.

-later on, I will explain to you what each of the result means
+You got one array that is distance of some pairs of points, The pair is element in upper triangular portion of squareform function.

-> So, you need to use a function, squareform(pdist(x, 'euclidean'))
+> Now, let's use a function, squareform(pdist(x, 'euclidean'))

-**Squareform** function make matrix square.
+**Squareform** function makes matrix square as follows.

 $$
 squareform(pdist(x, 'euclidean')) = \begin{bmatrix}